Hormones

 3. Neuroinflammation: this can stem from a variety of sources, including leaky gut (yep, your gut affects your brain!), but the bottom line is that inflammation in your brain can have a major impact on pituitary function.
 The #1 clue you have neuroinflammation is brain fog!

 This type of hypothyroidism won’t get picked up on by standard conventional testing, unless the TSH is below the normal range.
 And unfortunately, the normal reference range for TSH is so wide, this pattern is likely to go unnoticed unless your doctor is also testing thyroid hormone levels (total T4, free T4, total T3, and free T3).
+Learn more about thyroid testing here.

 #2: Primary Hypothyroidism